 If your parents are dementia or Alzheimer’s patients, it can be hard to know the reliability of the aid’s care based off your parent’s assessment.

 Finding someone reliable can be a hard and daunting process, but once you find a good match you will have the peace of mind that your parents are taken care of and that you have nothing to worry about.
-Especially if you are taking are of a loved one, the stress that comes with providing care can be difficult and strain the relationship.
-Looking for an aid who is patient, understanding, and experienced is a winning combination that can lead to a very happy union.
+Especially if you are taking care of a loved one, the stress that comes with providing care can be difficult and strain the relationship.
+Looking for a patient, understanding, and experienced aid is a winning combination that can lead to a very happy union.

-Ultimately what need to be considered while reviewing caregiver applications is whether or not you trust the individuals integrity.
-Word of mouth, referrals, and references can all speak highly of the aid, but at the end of the day you have to be comfortable with the person that will be helping your vulnerable parents or yourself.
+Ultimately what needs to be considered while reviewing caregiver applications is whether or not you trust the individual’s integrity.
+Word of mouth, referrals, and references can all speak highly of the aid, but at the end of the day, you have to be comfortable with the person that will be helping your vulnerable parents or yourself.
 Once you find a reliable caregiver that is compatible with you or your aging loved one, make sure they know they are valuable.
-Keeping a good caregiver is just as difficult as finding one.
+Keeping a good home caregiver is just as difficult as finding one.